A Near-empty Soviet Grocery Store in the 1960’s.

 Also, we must say that un-regulated capitalism can lead to over-concentration of wealth, and over-concentration of power.
 Directed, regulated capitalism is the best system for providing goods and services because it harnesses the profit motive, which is already harnessed to the strongest human urge – the urge to provide for one’s own immediate family.

-b.
-“Feed a man a fish and he’ll eat for a day; teach a man to fish and give him a pole, and he’ll eat for a lifetime:”
+B. “Feed a man a fish and he’ll eat for a day; teach a man to fish, and he’ll eat for a lifetime”

 This well-known saying is a folksy description of the power of investing immediate today’s time and money into investments for the future.
 It says that Radical Sharing only solves the problem in the short term, never in the long term.

-“Social research over the last decade or so has reinforced the point that… if you can’t help people become more resilient, conscientious, or prudent, then all the cash transfers in the world will not produce permanent benefits.” (– Walter Mischels experience and Carol Dweck’s experience.
-Quote from article in NYT, Friday, August 1, 2014. [need title of the article] [Also re Angela Duckworth, et al in “The Character Factory,” article by David Brooks]
+Writing in his NYT column of 7-31-2014, commentator David Brooks says that social research over the last decade or so has reinforced the point that… if you can’t help people become more resilient, conscientious, or prudent, then all the cash transfers in the world will not produce permanent benefits.
+3

-Aristotle’ definition of justice was, “When people get what they deserve.”
+Greek Philosopher Aristotle’s definition of justice was, “When people get what they deserve.”
 He explained what he meant by asking the question, “Who should get the best flutes in the city [of Athens]?”
-But we’ll make this question more about modern economics by asking, “Who should get the latest and best lasers for cutting sheets of tungsten?
+But we’ll make this question more about modern economics by asking, “Who should get the latest and best lasers for cutting sheets of tungsten?”

 Should we give the lasers to: